JohnEmilio/JohnEmilio/README.md

 - 📫 How to reach me **jl.emilio1@gmail.com**

 - ⚡ Fun fact **I am a registered nurse and spent over 5 years working in the ER.
-Also I love to lift weights and bass fish.**
+I love to lift weights and bass fish.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">